chinmoy-kumar/competitive-programming/README.md

 # Competitive Programming

-This repository contains my solutions to various competitive programming problems from platforms like Codeforces, LeetCode, etc.
+<b>This repository contains my solutions to various competitive programming problems from platforms like Codeforces, LeetCode, etc.</b>

 ## Navigation
 Each folder is structured as follows: